|

 interface that adds a second MAC address to an existing

-not defined, the interface in the container will be named
+defined, the interface in the container will be named after

-after the interface on the host, prefixed with "mv-".
-Note
+the interface on the host, prefixed with "mv-".
+Note that

-option may be used more than once to add multiple network
+be used more than once to add multiple network interfaces to

 As with --network-interface=, the underlying Ethernet network